-Also located in the Golden Circle, this is an extremely geologically interesting and historical area.
-Plan to explore here for a few hours!
+Also located on the Golden Circle Route, this is an extremely geologically interesting and historical area.
+Plan to explore here for a few hours with a definite stop at Öxarárfoss!
 And, if you have time, look into snorkeling or scuba diving in the fissure.
 An experience you won’t find anywhere else!

 Seljandsfoss & Gljúfrabúi

 The latter of these waterfalls is not quite as well known, but it should be!
 After walking behind the enormous Seljandsfoss, make sure to walk down to check out Gljúfrabúi in the moss-covered cave!

 If you have time, there is a trail on top of this gorgeous waterfall that we heard is nice for a stroll on a sunny day.